HighlanderLab/EUCARPIA2025BiometricsPlantBreeding/social/README.md

 # Social events

 Thursday afternoon is allocated for social activities.
 This allows attendees to be tourists in the truly wonderful city of Edinburgh.
 There will be a range of activities to choose from.
-These include (but are not limited to):
+We are planning some unique Edinburgh social activities, including:

 - Guided walking tour through Edinburgh Old Town